Canada Trade Infrastructure Plan

 We need a Canada Trade Infrastructure Plan (CTIP)

-Implementing CTIP will result in an efficient, world-class national trade network for the movement of Canadian products — from industry, local communities, provinces and territories — to domestic and international markets.
+Implementing CTIP will result in an efficient, world-class national trade network for the movement of Canadian products from industry, local communities, provinces and territories to domestic and international markets.
+This will boost Canada’s competitiveness and restore our global reputation.
 This is good for all Canadians.

 A 2021 report by the European Court of Auditors comparing how Australia, Canada, the EU, Switzerland and the United States manage large transport infrastructure projects, found only Canada lacks coherent, institutionalized, long-term coordination and planning.